sudeeptm/feeds.fun/README.md

 ## Preparations

-To use less hacks in dev configuration and be more consistent with production setup, we use custom domains `feeds.fun.local` & `idp.feeds.fun.local` for local development.
+To use fewer hacks in dev configuration and be more consistent with production setup, we use a custom domain `feeds.fun.local` for local development.

-- `feeds.fun.local` — Feeds Fun service;
+- `feeds.fun.local` — Feeds Fun service.
-- `idp.feeds.fun.local` — identity provider, such as Keycloak, for multi-user mode.

 Add the following line to your `/etc/hosts` file:

 ```
 127.0.0.1 feeds.fun.local
-127.0.0.1 idp.feeds.fun.local
 ```

 Then, you can access the site at http://feeds.fun.local/